Nonattainment Areas

 Maintenance Plans

 When a state submits a request to EPA to re-designate a nonattainment area as attainment, it must submit a maintenance plan to the EPA that demonstrates that the area can maintain the air-quality standard for at least 10 years following the effective date of re-designation.
 Utah completed PM10 maintenance plans in 2015 for all areas that showed it expects to remain in compliance for the next 10 years.
-These plans have been submitted to EPA.
+These plans have been approved by EPA.

 PM10 Maintenance Plans